 Our School Day

-Medical Fragile: All students who receive Nursing Services, Occupational Therapy and Physical Therapy, must have current Doctors Orders.
-Forms were mailed in the Spring.
+Medical Fragile: All students who receive Nursing Services, Occupational Therapy and Physical Therapy, must have current doctor's orders.
+Forms were mailed in the spring.
 Medical Fragile students cannot attend school without current doctor’s orders.
-They will be suspended until order become current.
+They will be suspended until the order becomes current.
 If you did not receive a form or need a form, please contact the school.